rlittletht/TCore.Sql1/INTERFACES.md

 	sw.Add("$$tbl_foo$$.Value2 = 'match2'", Op.And);
 	sw.EndGroup()
 ```
-Allows grouping of criteria to allow proper
+Allows grouping of criteria to allow proper order of operation evaluation.
 ### SqlSelect
 There are situations when you want to represent an entire T-SQL SELECT statement with an object.
 Typically this is because you want to use this as a clause in another select statement, or this could be used to represent the entire SELECT statement you are building.
 #### SqlSelect